platformsh/platformsh-docs/src/configuration/app/source-operations.md

 > **note**
 >
-> Source Operations will only be triggered on environment created by a branch, and not to environment created by a Pull Request on the external upstream (GitHub, Bitbucket, Gitlab).
+> Source Operations can only be triggered on environment created by a branch, and not to environment created by a Pull Request on the external upstream (GitHub, Bitbucket, Gitlab).
-> If your integration is configured with `fetch_branches`, it will create a Platform.sh environment for all the branches in the upstream repository.
-In that case, the commits triggered by a source operations will be pushed back to the Platform.sh remote.
-> If your integration is configured with `build_pull_requests`, it will create a Platform.sh environment for all the pull requests in the upstream repository.
-In that case, the commits triggered by a source operation will not be pushed back to the Platform.sh remote.

 ## Automated Source Operations using cron